-Get to know our residents!
-Resident Spotlight was spearheaded by previous PM&R Chief Resident, Dr. Amanda Day, as a fun initiative for the community to get to know our current residents and offer prospective students a preview of resident life.
+Get to know previous PM&R Chief Resident, Dr. Amanda Day!
+Dr. Day spearheaded Resident Spotlight as a fun initiative for the community to get to know our current residents and offer prospective students a preview of resident life.

 Learn about the program